SuryaPondaag/SuryaPondaag/notes/insights.md

 Potential for integration with existing Ayurvedic health tracking apps.
 Explore adding a "daily mantra" or affirmation feature for mental well-being.

+Consider adding a README.md with a project overview and setup instructions.
+Explore CI/CD integration for automated testing and deployment.